VesyMincheva/SoftUni/README.md

 # SoftUni
- Homework, exercises and exams from my courses in SoftUni
+ These are homework, exercises and exams from my courses in SoftUni.